By Joe Ballent

 Download the App

 For GoPro generation 3 or later, a compatible smartphone app is now available.
 Free to download, the GoPro app wirelessly links to your device after you set up a password.
-Then you can control how long you shoot video remotely, say while a younger member of your family takes the camera on an exploratory mission around camp.
+You can control how long you shoot video remotely.
+Maybe while a younger member of your family takes the camera on an exploratory mission around camp.
 That said, it’s sure nice to leave the phone behind and not worry too much about technology during your tranquil river getaway.
 But if you change your mind, the app makes for seamless shooting.

 Send us some of your favorite clips after your next Holiday River Expeditions trip!